mirian22ainar/meg_USBio/README.md

 You will need:
 - The API *meg_client.py*
 - Your Python experiment script using this API (e.g., *simple-detection-visual-expyriment.py*)
-- The Arduino firmware *meg_protocol.ino*
 - The physical Arduino setup

 Steps to follow:
 1. Copy the Python API into the folder containing your experiment scripts.
-2. Open the *meg_protocol.ino* file in the Arduino IDE.
+2. Open the Arduino IDE.
 3. Connect the Arduino device to your computer via USB.
 4. Ensure that the board and port are correctly detected under *Tools*.
 5. Check that the port name matches the one defined in your Python script.
 6. Verify that the board settings are properly configured under *Tools*:
    - *Tools → Board: "Arduino Mega or Mega 2560"*
    - *Processor: ATmega2560 (Mega 2560)*
-7. Upload the code to the Arduino by clicking *Upload*.
-8. Connect the cables following the provided wiring diagram.
+7. Connect the cables following the provided wiring diagram.

 You are now ready to launch your Python script!

+Note for whoever initializes the device:
+This step must be done only during the device initialization (or after a reboot).
+Make sure to upload the *meg_protocol.ino* firmware to the Arduino by connecting it to your computer and clicking *Upload* in the Arduino IDE.

 ---